rewanthtammana/sigstore-the-easy-way/guide/sbom/generate.md

 ![sbom-trivy-cve-count](../images/sbom-trivy-cve-count.png)

-As you can see above, there are 141 CVEs in your image (i.e nginx image as we re-tagged it).
+As you can see above, there are 141 CVEs in your image (i.e., nginx image as we re-tagged it).
 Let's list the first 30 CVEs from the list.

 ```bash
 cat image.sbom | jq -r '.scanner.result.Results[].Vulnerabilities[].VulnerabilityID' | head -n 30